WHEN TO GO TO IMMEDIATE CARE

 If you experience more frequent headaches or migraines, this may be due to another factor and it is imperative that you seek immediate care to find the cause and properly treat the problem.

-Fevers often accompany many other sickness, like colds and coughs.
+Fevers often accompany many other sicknesses, like colds and coughs.
 Taking a lukewarm bath and consuming linden flower tea are good ways to begin to cool down your body temperature and reduce your fever.

 Fevers can be life-threatening if they get too high — if the fever persists or goes above 102 degrees, you should seek immediate care.